 You can even keep your finger on the pulse of your staff’s opinions of changes and challenges so that they feel heard and nurtured.
 Employee willingness surveys can be easily created for any major internal change that may affect your marketing staff.

 The macro environment is the world we live in.
-Macro external factors can make a huge impact on your business.
+Macro external factors can make a huge impact on your business in areas such as:

 - Your demographic environment (your ideal customer persona), and the changes within that group

-- Political changes in trade, duties, regulations, taxes, etc
+- Political agendas (changes in trade, duties, regulations, taxes, etc)

 - Your economic environment (like the Covid-19 epidemic or an economic or industry recession)

-All these can stop a business in its tracks.
+All of these can stop a business in its tracks.

 But technological changes and innovation can just as easily lead to business growth.